ArleKinG44/GOIT_Proojekt/README.md

 ## :sparkles: Usage

 This project exposes many endpoints through a REST API.
-To access these APIs, use any API client, such as Postman or cURL.
+To access these APIs, use any API client.
 The API documentation can be found at documentation.

 ## :checkered_flag: Starting